WageSapta/Chatopia-Chat/README.md

 this project use Firebase as database

-Installation
+Setup
 --------------

-1. add config.json as server key store
+1. add config.json as server key fcm store
 2. add google-services.json
 3. don't forget to firebase configure